 While your contractors will likely have insurance of their own, purchasing your own insurance to cover the project will protect you financially if anything goes wrong.

 Several different teams of professionals will take turns doing their part to turn the vacant property into a home.
-This part of the process could take between three to six months or longer, depending on weather and other factors.
+This part of the process could take 3 – 6 months or longer, depending on weather and other factors.

 Once the house is built, you’ll probably want to get started on the landscaping, including seeding the lawn and planting foliage.